US military plane strikes bird before returning to Chicago airport, video shows

-CHICAGO (WGN) – A military plane was forced to return to a Chicago airport after hitting a bird early Monday evening.
+A military plane was forced to return to a Chicago airport after hitting a bird early Monday evening.
+KTLA’s sister station WGN reports.

 The aircraft, a C-37, landed safely back at Midway Airport after the bird strike at approximately 5 p.m., the Federal Aviation Administration confirmed.